Islandora/documentation/docs/contributing/editing-docs.md

 - have a very basic familiarity with GitHub terms such as [fork](https://guides.github.com/activities/forking/), [branch](https://guides.github.com/activities/hello-world/#branch), and [pull request](https://guides.github.com/activities/hello-world/#pr)
 - be a member of the Islandora [GitHub Organization](https://github.com/orgs/Islandora/people).
     - This is only needed if you want to commit changes directly to the documentation.
 Non-members may still make pull requests.
 To request an invite, email community@islandora.ca or ask on the Islandora Slack.
-- have a basic familiarity with markdown, or a good [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+- have a basic familiarity with [Markdown](http://en.wikipedia.org/wiki/Markdown), or a good [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 - follow the [Documentation Style Guide](docs_style_guide.md)
 - have either an individual [Contributor License Agreement](https://github.com/Islandora/islandora/wiki/Contributor-License-Agreements) on file with the Islandora Foundation, or work for an organization that has a corporate Contributor License Agreement on file with the Islandora Foundation.